oVirt/ovirt-site/source/develop/release-management/features/iothreads-support.html.md

 ### Summary

-Allow to configure the quemu's IO Threads from oVirt.
+Allow to configure the qemu's IO Threads from oVirt.
 IO Thread is a new feature of qemu - it is a separate thread outside of qemu's global mutex to which the block devices can be pinned to significantly enhancing the VM's performance.

 ### Owner